-Continuity mistake: When Bond escapes from the Willard Whyte facility in the desert in the moon buggy, a car that is chasing him goes over a ridge and turns on its side as the buggy speeds by.
+Continuity mistake: When Bond escapes from the Willard Whyte facility in the desert in the moon buggy, a car that is chasing him goes over a ridge and turns on its side, as the buggy speeds by.
 A wheel rolls back into the shot, all on its own.
-It doesn't belong to the car, or the three three wheelers also chasing, but looks like it belongs to the buggy, which has its full compliment of wheels all through the scene.
+It doesn't belong to the car or the three-wheelers also chasing, but looks like it belongs to the buggy, which has its full complement of wheels all through the scene.

 Join the mailing list

 Separate from membership, this is to get updates about mistakes in recent releases.
 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.Check out the mistake & trivia books, on Kindle and in paperback.